maytemirabel/Unit-1/Projects/readme.md

             ledger()
 ```
 This is the code I made that allows the user to deposit money into their account.
 The deposit amount will be saved onto the databse named "data_transactions".
 The number that is inputted is checked to see if it is an integer, as strings cannot be subtracted nor added to an integer.

+This program was relatively easy to create as by this point (option 4) I knew how to connect databases around and felt quite comfortable with the project in general.